mqpiffle/fruitcakes-fruits/README.md

 `fruitControllers` is where we setup our routes to utilize mongoose to interact with fruit documents in our mongodb.

 The connection between fruits and mongodb starts with the file `utils/connection.js`, where we define and connect to our database.
 The Fruit model in `models/fruit.js` is where this connection happens.
 Our fruitControllers import the model Fruit, and run mongoose model methods whenever we hit the appropriate route.

+## Middleware

+Middleware is processed by a function in the utils directory `utils/middleqare.js`.

+This middleware function takes one argument, app, and processes requests through our middleware.